-If you are allergic to esomeprazole or any of the other ingredients of this

-- medicine (listed in section 6).
-If you are allergic to medicines containing other proton pump inhibitors - (e.g. pantoprazole, lanzoprazole, rabeprazole and omeprazole). - If you are taking a medicine containing nelfinavir (used to treat HIV infection).
+- If you are allergic to esomeprazole or any of the other ingredients of this medicine (listed in section 6). - If you are allergic to medicines containing other proton pump inhibitors (e.g. pantoprazole, lansoprazole, rabeprazole or omeprazole). - If you are taking a medicine containing nelfinavir (used to treat HIV infection).